patternfly/patternfly-org/README.md

-# patternfly-toolkit
+# patternfly-org

-The PatternFly Toolkit is the new source for the official documentation for PatternFly.
+The PatternFly Org is the new source for the official documentation for PatternFly.

 ## Development Setup